bowo-prasetyo/forkbuild/docs/Publishing.md

 document identity stays stable, publication identity is fresh per publish.

+## Forking from World View (0.1.42)

+Fork is no longer Editor-only.
+WorldNavigationSession.forkDocument() forks the live loaded document through the same DocumentCloneService the storage-based ForkDocumentUseCase now delegates to: new document identity, fresh brick identities, "Fork of <title>", the current user as author, lineage via parentDocumentId — adopted as a fresh dirty session (rooted history, invalidated save point) that the user edits, saves, and eventually publishes as a NEW publication referencing the fork.
+The source document and its publications are never touched:

+    Document A ── Publication P1
+        │ fork
+        ▼
+    Document B ── (edit, save) ── Publication P2   (parentDocumentId → A)

+The three identity layers hold exactly as designed: document identity stable per creation, publication identity fresh per publish, blockchain identity (future) a third layer again.

 ## Future Directions

 - **SteemPublisherProvider**: posts document JSON as a Steem custom_json